IBM/cloud-native-starter/workshop/02-Container.md

 COPY liberty/server.xml /config/
 ```

-Now it is time to copy the build result form our  **build environment container** into the correct place inside the **production container**.
+Now it is time to copy the build result **articles.war** form our **build environment container** into the correct place inside the **production container**.

 ```
 COPY --from=BUILD /usr/src/app/target/articles.war /config/dropins/
 ```
+### Dockerfile to create the web-api container

+The web-api [Dockerfile](../web-apo-java-jee/Dockerfile.nojava) to create the web-api service, works in the same way as for **articles container**.
+Inside the Dockerfile we use the same multiple stages to build the container image as in the for the **articles container**.

+## Deploy the container to the Kubernetes Cluster

 Invoke the following commands to set up the Java based microservice 'articles':